opendaylight/releng-builder/docs/jenkins.rst

     `releng-global-jjb`_

 Where <new-project> should be the same name as your project's git repo in Gerrit.
-So if your project is called "aaa" then create a new jjb/aaa directory.
+If your project is called "aaa" then create a new jjb/aaa directory.

 Next we will create <new-project>.yaml as follows: